frankiesanjana/mortgage-calculator/README.md

 ### Other Technologies

 - [MS Excel](https://www.microsoft.com/en-ww/microsoft-365/excel): since I have vastly more experience with MS Excel than with Python, I built out the mortgage calculations in Excel quickly before starting to code.
-This helped to enable that the logic flow was clear in my mind before starting, and provided a cross-check for the financial calculations:
+This helped to ensure that the logic flow was clear in my mind before starting, and provided a cross-check for the financial calculations:

 <img src="assets/images/calculator-excel.png" alt="View of mortgage calculation in MS Excel">